Request an appointment by clicking here or by calling 704-444-0087

 If the other person responds with something like, “Are you saying that I have to be perfect [or that I’m [insert -ist label]? then you could say something like:

-“No, I’m saying that what you said [bothered me, hurt my feelings, etc.], and I’m asking you to please don’t say that to me anymore.”
+“No, I’m saying that what you said [bothered me, hurt my feelings, etc.], and I’m asking you to not say that that around me anymore.
+Thank you.”

 Happy Boundary Setting!